 Serving Ambler, Chestnut Hill, Lansdale, Philadelphia, & Blue Bell, PA

-Even back in 1984, Dr. Philip Fava knew that dental implants were going to revolutionize tooth replacement.
+Dr. Philip Fava knows that dental implants are revolutionizing tooth replacement.
 Always dedicated to providing his patients with the most advanced technology, he attended the first seminar held on topic in the United States, and continues to champion this natural tooth replacement for those patients that would most benefit from it's many advantages.

 He understands that losing teeth can be a traumatic experience.
 Dr. Philip Fava focuses on replacing missing teeth with proven, minimally-invasive techniques that allow his patients to regain